omerbsezer/Fast-Terraform/Terraform-Docker-Without-Cloud.md

-## LAB: Terraform Docker Without Cloud
+## LAB: Terraform Docker => Pull Docker Image, Create Docker Container on Local Machine

 This scenario shows:
 - how to use Terraform to manage Docker commands (image pull, container create, etc.)